polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 ### Step3.
 Executing on target chain

 A method is required to parse and execute the transaction information transferred by `verifyHeaderAndExecuteTx` in [CCM contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/interface/IEthCrossChainManager.sol).
-The `verifyHeaderAndExecuteTx` function verifies the **legality** of the cross-chain transaction information, and passes the parsed transaction data from Poly chain to the business logic contract.
+The `verifyHeaderAndExecuteTx` function verifies the **legality** of the cross-chain transaction information, and passes the parsed transaction data from Poly Chain to the business logic contract.
 The source code of `verifyHeaderAndExecuteTx` is [here](https://dev-docs.poly.network/new_chain/side_chain/contracts.html#step4-Verifying & executing).

 ````solidity